 After completing your studies, you can expect excellent career and job prospects: With the degree Master of Engineering in Automotive Systems Engineering you are well prepared to solve current and future development problems of a regionally and globally active industry.
 The pathway to PhD is also open to you.

-Programme Structure Focus Engineering
+Programme Structure Course Profile Engineering

 Please be aware that only a selection of specialised and elective subjects is available in English, as the main language of this study course is German.